kgxsz/todo/README.md

 ## Re-Frame
 - For local development, from a cljs file in the `re-frame-todo` directory, via Cider `cider-jack-in-clojurescript`.
 - To build and deploy, in the `re-frame-todo` directory, run `lein build`, then `firebase deploy`.

+## Fulcro
+- For local development, from a cljs file in the `fulcro-todo` directory, via Cider `cider-jack-in-clojurescript`.
+- To build and deploy, in the `fulcro-todo` directory, run `lein build`, then `firebase deploy`.